 The Right Mix

-Research published in the Journal of International Society of Sports Medicine reported that consuming a mix of carbs and protein is best immediately after exercise.
+Research published in the Journal of the International Society of Sports Medicine highlights the importance of consuming a combination of carbohydrates and protein immediately after exercise.

 Post Run Meals – The Best Choices

-Also, the high water content of chocolate milk helps replaces fluid lost through sweat and respiration.
+Additionally, the high water content in chocolate milk helps replace the fluids lost through sweating and respiration during your run.